-Coverdell Fellows receive up to 25% tuition credit, plus consideration for other merit-based scholarships and financial aid awards based upon the strength of their applications.
+Coverdell Fellows receive a scholarship of 25% tuition and fees, plus consideration for other merit-based scholarships and financial aid awards based upon the strength of their applications.
 Throughout their enrollment, Peace Corps Fellows will be required to undertake a significant service project in the Durham community.

 The two-part application process includes 1) the online application & 2) submission of supporting materials via email: a short essay, your resume & internship offer letter.

 - If you have accepted an internship offer (or are planning to accept) by March 25th, complete the two-part application.

 - If you are currently seeking an internship but have not accepted an offer by March 25th, please send an e-mail of intent to FUQUA-SIF@duke.edu.
 See first Q/A below the chart on the next page for more details.

 The Fuqua Career Management Center hosts a SIF information session each Spring.
 Students who meet the eligibility requirements may apply online once the application has been released.
 Please contact Fuqua-SIF@duke.edu with any questions.

 The Rex and Ellen Adams Loan Assistance Program (LAP) provides financial assistance in the form of loan forgiveness awards to qualifying Fuqua Daytime MBA alumni who work full-time for eligible nonprofit and government organizations.
 To read more about the requirements and application process, visit https://www.fuqua.duke.edu/programs/daytime-mba/financing-your-degree